lucaZardini/license-plate-recognition/README.md

 ```
 pip install -r requirements.txt
 ```
 4. Put the images to run detection on in the `images` folder.
 If you want to use your own folder, you can specify it with the `--img_folder` flag when running the script.
 If you want to use a single file, use `--img_path` instead.

+   (*WARNING: paths are relative to the project root*)

-The results are stored by default in `results` folder, but you can specify a different folder using the `--destination` flag.
-Now, simply run the script (with any optional flag you need):
+5. The results are stored by default in `results` folder.
+You can specify a different folder using the `--destination` flag.

+   (*WARNING: paths are relative to the project root*)

+6. Now, simply run the script (with any optional flag you need):
 ```
 cd src
 python main.py